PoliEcho/pea_2_pea/README.md

 when all clients are behind Full-cone NAT, does not work with clients behind Symmetric NAT
 at least for now

+> [!WARNING]
+> Piercing NAT may fail based on network configuration

 ## how to run
 > install rustc and cargo or rustup, you will need 2024 edition
 > build using